-If a member fails to nominate a reversionary beneficiary in the pension documents or agreement at the start of the pension or in a \binding death benefit nomination form, the Trustee must allow the member to add a reversionary beneficiary at a later time by a notification without the need to commute the existing pension.
+If a member fails to nominate a reversionary beneficiary in the pension documents or agreement at the start of the pension or in a binding death benefit nomination form, the Trustee must allow the member to add a reversionary beneficiary at a later time by a notification without the need to commute the existing pension.
 If a member wishes to nominate another reversionary beneficiary which is not listed in the pension documents or agreement at the start of the pension or remove a reversionary beneficiary listed in the pension documents or agreement, the Trustee must allow the member to replace or remove the reversionary beneficiary at a later time via a notification without the need to commute the existing pension.

-Upon the death of the member, the Trustee must automatically pay the pension of the member to the dependant of the member as a reversionary pension, irrespective of whether the dependant was nominated or not in the pension documents or agreement at the start of the pension.
+Upon the death of the member, the Trustee must automatically pay the pension of the member to the dependant of the member as a reversionary pension, irrespective of whether the dependant was nominated or not in the pension documents or agreement at the start of the pension or there is a valid binding death nomination in place to pay out a lump sum to a dependant.